jaredkaczynski/line-server/README.md

 **If you were to critique your code, what would you have to say about it?**

-Using steps for pointers to save on memory space without much performance loss is smart but can be confusing due to the math required.
-Line retrievals and such all require some possibly confusing math to get the right line in the file.
+Using steps for pointers to save on memory space without much performance loss can be confusing due to the math required.
+Line retrievals and such all require faith in a 3rd party library to get the right line in the file.
 It is a very fast solution considering the possible file sizes and limitation of no proper database or copying of the entirety of the data.
 Keeping the same file pointer open for the whole lifecycle is very smart from a speed perspective.

+My experience with code reviews of Java Spring based code is very limited so I may not follow all the style guide perfectly or all Spring conventions.

 I have to make the assumption that maven is installed for the build/run scripts.
 It was stated in instructions they can just invoke another tool though so I am hopeful.
+There's likely some optimizations to be made involving cache size based on file size

 Tests require a file passed in to run, build.sh does this automatically however.
 The method of passing the argument in could be possibly be improved to not be a system property.